 One potential solution to handling very large graphs is to view the graph as a "stream" and processing the graph one, or a few edges, at a time.
-Previous work in this area has provided a few different approaches to handle graph streams.
+Previous work in this area has provided a few different approaches to the handling of streaming graphs.

 One approach is to use what is called a semi-streaming model as a way of studying massive graphs whose edge sets cannot be stored in memory.
-For example, Feigenbaum et al.'s work presents semi-streaming constant approximation algorithms for un-weighted as well as weighted matching problems, as well as an improvement for handling bipartite graphs [10].
-By considering a set of classical graph problems in their semistreaming model, they were able to demonstrate that certain approximations to the problems can be achieved.
-Other work has generalized this approach to different graph problems, such as the shortest paths in directed graphs, and used intermediate temporary streams as a means of resolving the space issues [11][12][13].
+For example, Feigenbaum et al.'s work presents semi-streaming constant approximation algorithms for un-weighted as well as weighted matching problems, as well as an improvement for handling bipartite graphs [12].
+By considering a set of classical graph problems in their semi-streaming model, they were able to demonstrate that certain approximations to the problems can be achieved.
+Other work has generalized this approach to different graph problems, such as the shortest paths in directed graphs, and used intermediate temporary streams as a means of resolving the space issues [3,7,19].
 Basically, these approaches propose a tradeoff between the available internal memory and the number of passes it requires.

-Another approach is to examine the problem of clustering massive graph streams and use a technique for creating hash-compressed micro-clusters from graph streams [14].
+Another approach is to examine the problem of clustering massive graph streams and use a technique for creating hash-compressed micro-clusters from graph streams [1].
 Addressing the issues with large disk-resident graphs, the compressed micro-clusters are designed using a hash-based compression of the edges onto a smaller domain space.
+Again, the approach attempts to address the issue of graphs that are not available at one time on disk, but are continuously received in the form of a stream.

 Recently, others have attempted to mine frequent closed subgraphs in non-stationary data streams.
-One such approach called AdaGraphMiner, maintains only the current frequent closed graphs, utilizing estimation techniques with theoretical guarantees [15].
+Once such approach called AdaGraphMiner, maintains only the current frequent closed graph, utilizing estimation techniques with theoretical guarantees [4].
 Empirical experiments have demonstrated the effectiveness of this approach on graph streams representing chemical molecules and structural representations of cancer data.

 In addition, there have been recent attempts to discover outliers in massive network streams.
-Using what is called a structural connectivity model, some researchers have attempted to handle the issue of sparseness in massive networks by dynamically partitioning the network [16].
+Using what is called a structural connectivity model, some researchers have attempted to handle the issue of sparseness in massive networks by dynamically partitioning the network [2].
 Using techniques such as reservoir sampling methods that compress a graph stream, one can search for structural summaries of the underlying network.
 The goal of this type of outlier detection is to identify graph objects which contain unusual bridging edges, or edges between regions of a graph that rarely occur together.

 However, all of the approaches so far have not addressed the issue of scalability associated with performing graph-based anomaly detection.
 While some approaches have detected outliers in graph streams, their objective is to identify unusual clusters of subgraphs in the graph by analyzing the statistical nature of the existence of edges, as opposed to discovering anomalies in the structure of a graph, or graph stream.
-In addition, while some work has attempted to discover anomalous subgraphs using an ensemble-based approach [17] based on the GBAD approach [2], that type of approach does not address the issue of scalability.
+In addition, while some work has attempted to discover anomalous subgraphs using an ensemble-based approach [18] based on the GBAD approach [8], that type of approach does not address the issue of scalability.